gridclub/How-To/book-a-place-ISB.md

-# How to book a place at the integrated science building
+# How to book a place at the integrated sciences building

 [Instructions and link to form.](https://www.cns.umass.edu/about/reservations)